dnanexus/dxWDL/README.md

 dxWDL takes a bioinformatics pipeline written in the [Workflow Description Language (WDL)](http://www.openwdl.org/) and compiles it to an equivalent workflow on the DNAnexus platform.
-It provides a reasonably complete set of WDL features.
-WDL draft-2, and version 1.0 are supported, with a few exceptions:
-* Calls with missing arguments have limited support
+WDL draft-2, version 1.0, and the development version are supported.
+Note that calls with missing arguments have limited support.
-* Nested scatters are not supported (see [clarification](#Nested-Scatters) below).

 A high level list of changes between draft-2 and version 1.0 is provided [here](doc/WdlVersionChanges.md).

 ## Setup
-Prerequisites: DNAnexus platform account, dx-toolkit, java 8+, python 2.7.
+Prerequisites: DNAnexus platform account, dx-toolkit, java 8+, python 2.7/3.x.

 Make sure you've installed the dx-toolkit CLI, and initialized it with `dx login`.
 Download the latest compiler jar file from the